MUNICIPALITY AND NATIONAL FLOOD INSURANCE PROGRAM 50% RULE

 In calculating the FEMA 50% Rule only looks at the market value of the structure/improvement on the property, and not the land value.
 The FEMA 50% Rule value.
 Most local jurisdictions do allow the property owner to obtain their own appraisal to determine the value of the structure/improvement.

-At The Sage Group, we can assist you in an appraisal relating to the 50% rule that could save you thousands of dollars and may assist you in the ability to improve your existing structure if it lies in the flood plain.
+At TSG, we can assist you in an appraisal relating to the 50% rule that could save you thousands of dollars and may assist you in the ability to improve your existing structure if it lies in the flood plain.
+See our services to see if we can assist you with your property.

-We specialize in cost estimate appraisals at The Sage Group and use a variety of sources to develop replacement costs and depreciated values of commercial and residential structures.
+We specialize in cost estimate appraisals at TSG and use a variety of sources to develop replacement costs and depreciated values of commercial and residential structures.
 We utilize real time cost information to develop the replacement cost appraisals for the 50% rule.

 With more than 35 years of experience, TSG incorporates cost methodologies ensuring that we have the tools for a complete and defensible determination of value, with multiple methodologies, including the square foot, segregated, and unit-in-place methods, and regularly updated cost data, TSG eliminates the guesswork of the cost approach.